bessagroup/CRATE/README.md

 # Getting started

-Watching CRATE in action with minimal effort is straighforward: clone [CRATE GitHub repository]() (see instructions above) and run the following command from the cloned repository root directory:
+Watching CRATE in action with minimal effort is straighforward: clone [CRATE GitHub repository](https://github.com/bessagroup/CRATE) (see instructions above) and run the following command from the cloned repository root directory:

 ```
 python3 benchmarks/run_crate_benchmark.py
 ```

-This module is meant to illustrate how a CRATE simulation can be performed in a Python environment by running one of the benchmarks made available with the project.
+This [module](benchmarks/run_crate_benchmark.py) is meant to illustrate how a CRATE simulation can be performed in a Python environment by running one of the [benchmarks](benchmarks) made available with the project.
 The following section describes the main ingredients required to perform your own CRATE simulation.

 # How to use CRATE?

-Performing a multi-scale simulation with CRATE involves setting a **user-defined input data file**, which contains all the required data about the problem and the simulation procedure itself, and **running CRATE's main script**, which carries out all the simulation operations automatically.
+Performing a multi-scale simulation with CRATE involves setting a **user-defined input data file**, which contains all the required data about the problem and the simulation procedure itself, and **running CRATE's simulator**, which carries out all the simulation operations automatically.

 The **general workflow of CRATE** in the solution of a micro-scale equilibrium problem entails **4 different steps** described as follows: